ncahill89/starter-academic/content/post/GP_Tutorial/index.md

 ```

-Now get estimates for the MVN mean and covariance and store the predictions and 95% uncertainty bounds in a tibble.
+Now estimate the MVN mean and covariance.
+These can be used to provide predictions of y<sup>*</sup> with uncertainty.
+We'll store the predictions and 95% uncertainty bounds in a tibble.

 ```{r}
 pred_mean <- Sigma_star %*% solve(Sigma, y)